nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ## 1. Introduction

 The [did:x509](https://trustoverip.github.io/tswg-did-x509-method-specification/) method aims to achieve interoperability between existing X.509 solutions and Decentralized Identifiers (DIDs).
-This to to support operational models in which a full transition to DIDs is not achievable or desired yet.
+This to support operational models in which a full transition to DIDs is not yet achievable or desired.

 The `X509Credential` is a W3C Verifiable Credential type designed for use cases where trust anchors are based on X.509 certificates.
 It leverages the `did:x509` method, as specified in the [Trust Over IP DID:X509 Method Specification](https://trustoverip.github.io/tswg-did-x509-method-specification/).

 By aligning credential subject validation with the fields of the associated `did:x509` DID and enforcing certificate revocation checks, the `X509Credential` ensures integrity and adherence to the PKI trust model.